Last update: May 27, 2021

-- We are doing so in unique partnerships with industry peers, including GSK (for the recombinant protein vaccine) and Translate Bio (for the mRNA vaccine) as well as governments, including the US and EU.
+- We are doing so in unique partnerships with industry peers, including GSK (for the recombinant protein vaccine) and Translate Bio (for the mRNA vaccine).

 - One of our vaccine candidates is developed with well-established, recombinant-protein technology already used effectively in influenza vaccines.